nearprotocol/stakewars/README.md

 - Use [this form](https://forms.gle/5KabPsD4BefR6nv68) to enroll in the Stake Wars 2.0 and receive a few tokens to stake
 - If you don't already have one, create a betanet account using our [hosted betanet wallet](https://wallet.betanet.nearprotocol.com)
 - Spin up an Ubuntu/Debian VPS and follow the [nearup](https://github.com/near/nearup) tutorial
+- Deploy your Staking Pool contract, from NEAR [Initial Contracts](https://github.com/near/initial-contracts/) repo
 - Add your validator info to [this file](./VALIDATORS.md) - just fork and pull request, we'll merge ASAP

-**HEADS UP:** We will reset Betanet every Tuesday at 6pm Pacific, so plan a node restart to download and install the new release automatically.
+**HEADS UP:** We will reset Betanet every Tuesday at 6pm Pacific (Wednesday 0:00 UTC), so plan a node restart to download and install the new release automatically.

 ### Quickstart For Delegators (work in progress)
-Most of the information can be found on the official [Stake Wars page (work in progress)](#).
-At a high level, you have to:
-- Enroll with your Betanet wallet
-- Receive the tokens that you will stake
-- Pick your favorite validators and follow their staking instructions
-- Join the conversation on [TBA](#)
+By now, we keep end-user delegation disabled.
+First we want to have a few validators offering a staking pool, and then we will switch to a larger scope of users.

 **Heads up:** As a Delegator, you don't have to read further, this repository is written for node operators who want to become NEAR validators and enroll users like you.
-So, your next step is just to open the [Stake Wars page](#) and take it from there.
+By now, we don't have any activity for non technical users, but stay tuned, we got news coming!

 ## Validator Walkthrough guide
 If you plan to participate in the Stake Wars, we suggest you to follow this guide and join us on Discord if you have comments or issues.